 Note to potential graduate students: The Microrobotics Laboratory is not currently looking for new graduate students, but will always accept applications from outstanding candidates.

-Group photo 2016-winter (From left to right: Onaizah Onaizah, Sajad Salmanipour, Omid Youssefi, Eric Diller (lab leader), Seifeldin Hassan, Tianqi Xu, Mohammad Salehizadeh, and Jiachen Zhang.)
+Group photo Winter 2016 (From left to right: Onaizah Onaizah, Sajad Salmanipour, Omid Youssefi, Eric Diller (lab leader), Seifeldin Hassan, Tianqi Xu, Mohammad Salehizadeh, and Jiachen Zhang.)